-- No unsolicited approaches are made to members of the public. - No commercial participators are used. - No regularity schemes or standards are applicable. - No complaints were made to the Academy Trust during the year.
+- No unsolicited approaches are made to members of the public. - No commercial participators are used. - No regularity schemes or standards are applicable. - No complaints were made to the academy trust during the year. - The academy trust did not utilise the services of any external fundraisers.